 - To demonstrate leadership by working strategically to improve children’s palliative care services.

-The NDC is a collaborative committee.
-The committee chairs are appointed by the HSE and the co-chair role is rotated – our CEO Sharon Foley is currently co-chair.
-A broad range of statutory and voluntary organisations as well as bereaved parents are represented on the committee.
+The National Development Committee is now the National Strategic Advisory Group for Children’s Palliative Care which is a collaborative advisory group.
+Irish Hospice Foundation have sat on this Advisory Group since the beginning.
+The chairs are appointed by the HSE and the co-chair role is rotated, in the past Irish Hospice Foundation have chaired this group.
+A broad range of statutory and voluntary organisations as well as bereaved parents are represented on the advisory group.

 Irish Childhood Bereavement